 How a Salt Sock Relieved Grandma's Earache

-As promised my results – after filming the Facebook Live video today, I finished heating the Salt Sock.
-I removed it from the skillet after it was very warm, but not hot.
-Laying on my side on the couch, I laid the salt sock on my ear letting the bottom part cover my jaw and upper neck.
+As promised, my results – after filming the Facebook Live video today, I finished heating the Salt Sock.
+I removed it from the skillet after it was hot, but not hot.
+Laying on my side on the couch, I laid the salt sock on my ear, letting the bottom part cover my jaw and upper neck.
 I almost dozed as the pain relief came within minutes.
 I relaxed for about ten minutes, then switched to the other side, repeating the procedure.

-I must say I was skeptical; however, the inner ear pangs stopped.
-As of 9:30 P.M. tonight the pain has not returned and the fluid seems to have lessened as I can once again hear out of that ear.
-As any smart woman over 50 would do, if an earache is severe I would go to the doctor immediately.
-For minor earaches brought on my draining sinuses like mine, this is a fantastic, pain relief home remedy that I would recommend.
+I was skeptical; however, the inner ear pangs stopped.
+As of 9:30 P.M. tonight, the pain has not returned, and the fluid seems to have lessened as I can again hear out of that ear.
+As any intelligent woman over 50 would do, I would go to the doctor immediately if an earache is severe.
+For minor earaches brought on by draining sinuses like mine, this is a fantastic pain-relief home remedy that I would recommend.
 (I am not a medical doctor and am not prescribing nor diagnosing medical conditions).

 I hope you enjoyed learning something new, a new home remedy for earache pain and relief.
 If you found value in this, please share with other women over 50 who may pass this on to their daughters with young children, i.e. our grandchildren, too.

-Carla J Gardiner, The Fiery GrandmaCarla Gardiner is a mom of 2, the fiery grandma of 7 and has been married to her husband for 38 years.
-She is focused, and driven; a business owner who made a big move in her late 50’s which rocked her world.
+Carla J Gardiner, The Fiery GrandmaCarla Gardiner is a mom of 2, the fiery grandma of 8, and has been married to her husband for 38 years.
+She is focused and driven, a business owner who made a big move in her late 50s, which rocked her world.
 Transitioning from her native hometown to her new home 3 states away took guts, work, and dedication to get the job done.
-Now, she is focused on helping other women over 50 handle life’s changes while making the transition to their retirement lifestyle; one they’ve been dreaming of instead of the nightmare it could become.
+Now, she is focused on helping other women over 50 handle life's changes while making the transition to their retirement lifestyle, one they've been dreaming of instead of the nightmare it could become.

 Are we connected on Facebook?
 If you enjoyed the recording of the Facebook Live video above, why miss the real deal?
-Come, join me and my sassy, sexy and snarkey women over 50 on Facebook and join in the fun each week … LIVE!
-It’s easy, simply click HERE.
+Come join me and my sassy, sexy, and snarky women over 50 on Facebook and join in the fun each week … LIVE!
+It's easy: simply click HERE.